ddekerf/enigma-machine/EnigmaMachine.Domain/README.md

 ## Quick start

 Add a reference to this project from your application or tests, then assemble a machine.
-Example with Reflector B wiring and a few plugboard pairs:
+Example with `ReflectorB` and a few plugboard pairs:

 ```csharp
 using EnigmaMachine.Domain.Entities;